Non-Conforming Spacing Unit Procedures

 - The application will be date stamped upon receipt in Albany, and non-conforming unit proposals will be reviewed as expeditiously as possible in the order they are received.

-- The Bureau of Oil & Gas Regulation will send a written determination of completeness regarding the technical justification for the non-conforming unit.
+- The Bureau of Oil & Gas Permitting and Management will send a written determination of completeness regarding the technical justification for the non-conforming unit.
 The applicant should not contact the Bureau for technical discussions prior to receiving this written determination.
 Upon receiving a notice of incomplete application the applicant may contact Albany staff to request a technical meeting to present the required additional justification.
 The meeting will take place no sooner than two weeks following the request unless Bureau staff schedule an earlier meeting date.

 - Upon determining that a proposed non-conforming spacing unit meets the policy objectives of ECL §23-0301, Department staff will initiate the "Procedures for Spacing Hearings for Non-Conforming Units" set forth in DEC Program Policy DMN-1.